Birth of the Modern World.

 There will be a Blackboard site available for this course.
 Students will be enrolled at least one week before the start of classes.

-Other material will be made available through Blackboard.
+Other selected readings will be made available on Blackboard

 This course is open to LUC students and LUC exchange students.
 Registration is coordinated by the Curriculum Coordinator.
 Interested non-LUC students should contact firstname.lastname@example.org.